anandananya/anandananya/README.md

 hi i'm ananya!
-here are some things I have been working on/about me:
+Here are some things I have been working on/about me:
   - 💻 USACO grind haha (c++ is my favorite)
   - 🧠 researching safer MRI modalities with MFI@TMU
   - 🧬 Computational Biology (MRI) Research at ISEF 2022